 Watershed Project Updates

 Apple Creek 9 Key Element Planning—Jeremy Freund, Outagamie County, 920-832-5076 Nick VandeHey: Are you looking for communities to adopt this plan upon completion?
 In order to be eligible for the funding does the community need to adopt the plan to get the funding?
-Jim Bachhuber: Who submits the plan?
-Jessica: FWWA submitted the plan on behalf of the watershed for the Plum & Kankapot subwatersheds.
-Eric Rakers: What is the responsibility of the MS4 if they receive the funds?
-What is the amount of funding available?
+FWWA submitted the plan on behalf of the watershed for the Plum & Kankapot subwatersheds when FWWA applied for a GLRI grant.
 All the funding cycles are different based upon who is allowed to apply with what responsibility.
 The goal is to set up Northeast Wisconsin with the best possible situation to get funding in the watershed.

 Question for Jeremy-- Sue Olson: What type of criteria are they going to use for meeting milestones?
 What does monitoring mean for the MS4s?
 Sarah Franquart will be making the initial contact to each community.
-John Nuiemier: Initial group meeting first to invite necessary personnel from each community.
+Initial group meeting so that communities are able to invite necessary personnel.

 Other